Home | Research Team

 Matt Wolf is a doctoral student in the BioEngineering department at the University of Pittsburgh.
-He is currently investigating the production, the physical characteristics, composition, and efficacy of an biologic scaffold composed of extracellular matrix (ECM) derived from skeletal muscle for regenerative medicine applications.
+He is currently investigating the production, physical characteristics, composition, and efficacy of a biologic scaffold that is composed of extracellular matrix (ECM) and derived from skeletal muscle for regenerative medicine applications.

 Abby Stahl is an undergraduate student at the University of Pittsburgh, studying Bioengineering with an emphasis on Cellular Engineering.
 Her research focuses on the effects of extracellular matrix on macrophage polarization and examines the in vivo macrophage phenotype following traumatic injury in the central nervous system.

 Yolandi van der Merwe is an undergraduate student studying Bioengineering with a concentration in Cellular Engineering at the University of Pittsburgh.
 She is currently focused on the decellularization of neural tissue to produce a biologic scaffold consisting of extracellular matrix (ECM).
 Her research focuses on the role that the ECM can have in treating spinal cord and traumatic brain injuries.

 Justin Wildemann is an undergraduate at the University of Pittsburgh studying Bioengineering with a Cellular Engineering concentration.
 His research focuses on investigating the host response to injectable ECM gel scaffolds in a rat model of liver damage.